Kwon770/kawai-todo-reactnative/README.md

 ### 6. Ui propagation(전파) problem

-when the ui occur event, this event propagate event to related event
+when the UI occur event, this event propagate event to related event

-_From this project, button [\<TouchableOpacity>] propagte event to scrollView_
+_From this project, button [\<TouchableOpacity>] propagate the event to scrollView_

 To prevent this, `event.stopPropagation()` must be written